favela3/2024-NIL-Microbiome/README.md

 2. [Martin Bohn](https://cropsciences.illinois.edu/people/profile/mbohn)

 # Directory Description
-Phase 1 describes bioinformatics for constructing OTU/ASV.
+Amplicon bioinformatics contains code and methods used for constructing OTUs/ASV.
-Phase 2 describes statistical analysis for Amplicon Data and N-cycling functional Data.
+Statistical Analysis contains the code for carrying out statistical comparisons and generating figures used in the manuscript.

 #Questions about anything should be directed to alonsof@arizona.edu